Officially out now: The TypeDB 3.0 Roadmap

 The newly introduced put query clause provides powerful functionality here.
 In a nutshell, the query clause put <statements> works as follows.
 First, we run match <statements> (interpreting <statements> as a pattern to be matched).
 If we find any results, the pipeline continues as if put were a match.
 However, if no results were found, then we run insert <statements> before continuing with our pipeline.

-The query then sets the “newly installed” status of these printers to false, replacing the (potentially existing) previous status.
-This is achieved through our new @replace annotation, and works for owned an attribute types with upper cardinality constraint 1: using @replace we indicate that if an insert were to exceed the specified cardinality, we instead replace the existing attribute!
+The query then sets the “newly installed” status of these printers to false, updating the (potentially existing) previous status.
+This is achieved through our new update clause, and works for owned an attribute types with upper cardinality constraint 1: using update we can perform an insert which, if we exceed the specified cardinality, instead updates the existing attribute!

 Step 5: match number #2